z-aitkourdas/z-aitkourdas/README.md

 ## 👋 &nbsp;Hey there!
 I'm Zouhair

-### I am computer science stdent
+### I am an Engineer
-Student at Rabat School of Mines, passionate about Data Science, Machine Learning, and Deep Learning.
+🎓 &nbsp;Machine Learning Engineer at Rabat School of Mines, passionate about Data Science, Machine Learning, and Deep Learning.\

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and develop software solutions.\
-🎓 &nbsp;I'm currently studying Computer Science at Rabat School of Mines.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, and bit of Cloud Architecture.\
 ✍️ &nbsp;In my free time, I look at the teech news and andvancement/ Play video games\
 💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at z.aitkourdas@protonmail.com I'll try to respond as soon as I can.
+✉️ &nbsp;You can shoot me an email at z.aitkourdas@protonmail.com .
 <!--
 📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
 I'm open to feedback and suggestions!
 -->